yilun-lee/pgspredictor/README.md

 ##### Multiple models and percentils

-There may be multiple pgs model for inference on the same genotype.
-In plink, the solution is to write a bash script with loop. **pgs-predictor-rs** can infer multiple models at the same times.
+There may be multiple pgs model for inference on the same genotype. **pgs-predictor-rs** can infer multiple models at the same times.
 In addition to scores, **pgs-predictor-rs** output percentils, rank and match status, which will be very beneficial in the downstream analyis.
 Last but not the least, user can provided score distribution from reference population, **pgs-predictor-rs** can calulate percentile of the score of the predicted against reference population (WIP feature).

 ##### Batch and multiprocessing